kaihendry/sg/README.md

 ## Example graphs

+### Plotting a thermometer attached to a Raspberry PI

 Running as a cronjob every 5 minutes on a [Rpi with a thermometer](http://www.flickr.com/photos/hendry/9649125655/):

 	*/5 * * * * ~/temp/a.out | ~/bin/sg/sg-client -r / -d stats@sg.webconverger.com -g temp